 The way that present works helps guarantee Esterel's form of deterministic concurrency.
 Until a particular signal's value becomes known, the program simply refuses to make a choice about which branch to run.
-This style of conditional raises many interesting Fig. 5: Cyclic signal dependencies
+This style of conditional raises many interesting

-Running for Multiple Instants: pause 2.2
+2.2 Running for Multiple Instants: pause